shashacode/Hackbio-Internship/stage 1.md

 <!--EndFragment-->

 #### ![Table 1: The normalized expression levels of seven cross-cancer gene signatures across 12 types of cancer and normal samples.](https://github.com/shashacode/Hackbio-Internship/blob/main/figure2.jpg)
+#### Table 1: The normalized expression levels of seven cross-cancer gene signatures across 12 types of cancer and normal samples.

 - Seven significant cross-cancer gene sets were identified, which were altered in at least four different cancer types.
 - CLUSTER241: Altered in seven cancer types (e.g., BLCA, BRCA, COAD, LUAD).
 This cluster was enriched in pathways like mitotic prometaphase and M phase, key stages in cell division.